| Code | Name of the Course Unit | Semester | In-Class Hours (T+P) | Credit | ECTS Credit |

 |---|---|

-| Objectives of the Course Unit: | It's aimed to gain knowledge about scientific research methods and techniques and to improve ability towrite a scientific report. |
+| Objectives of the Course Unit: | It's aimed to gain knowledge regarding the definition of scientific research methods and techniques, and scientific report writing. |

 KEY LEARNING OUTCOMES OF THE COURSE UNIT (On successful completion of this course unit, students/learners will or will be able to) |